Why Should You Care About the Journal of Chemical Information and Modeling's Impact Factor?

 What Most People Get Wrong About J. Chem.
 Inf.
 Model.’s Impact Factor

 Here’s where it gets interesting.
+A lot of people treat the impact factor like a perfect score.
 But it’s not.
-That's why a lot of people treat the impact factor like a perfect score.
 It’s a snapshot, and a limited one at that.

 Impact Factor ≠ Paper Quality

-I’ve read papers in J. Model.
-So inf. that were solid but unspectacular.
-Chem.
+I’ve read papers in J. So chem.
+Inf.
+Model.
+On the flip side, that were solid but unspectacular.
 And I’ve also seen work in lesser-known venues that deserved way more attention.

 It Favors Certain Types of Research